hatimabu/Rekognition/README.md

 + The bucket is configured with event notifications so that whenever a new image is uploaded, it automatically triggers the AWS Lambda function.

 ### 💰 *pricing*
+S3 Standard - General purpose storage for any type of data, typically used for frequently accessed data First 50 TB / Month	$0.023 per GB

++ Requests & data retrievals
+- PUT, COPY, POST, LIST requests 	GET, SELECT, and all other $0.005/per 1,000 requests
+- GET, SELECT, and all other request $0.0004/per 1,000 requests

 ---